GizzlyFacu/GizzlyVaultTones/Tasks.md

 6. Finished TextPlaylist part I.

 ## Fifth Level: Connecting Everything
+1. Completed - Connect songFile to TextPlaylist.
+2. Completed - Connect songName to TextPlaylist.
+3. Add Notes in Texplaylist.
+4. Connect songNotes to Texplaylist.
-1. Learn how to load things to Qt in a internal folder(external project).
+5. Learn how to load things to Qt in a internal folder(external project).
 I can try an app to load/save and show Images.